Rating: Bettane & Desseauve 17/20, RVF 15.5/20

-"The dense, velvety texture is classy, giving the fruit a beautiful sparkle.
-As it ages, the excellent impression made during the first tastings is confirmed and the wine becomes more complex. " (Le Grand Guide des Vins de France 2011 - Bettane & Desseauve)
+“The dense, velvety texture is elegant, lending the fruit a beautiful vibrancy.
+As the wine ages, the excellent impression from the initial tastings is confirmed, and the wine becomes more complex. ” (Le Grand Guide des Vins de France 2011 - Bettane & Desseauve)

 Eye